Grant Writing 101

 - Show the math behind any indirect costs.

-Your program has value and community support, but the grant that funded it will not last forever.
-Funders want to invest in programs that can continue beyond their support.
-A quick answer to sustainability is that you will look for more grants.
-Unfortunately, a funder wants a more thoughtful response.
+Your program is valuable and supported by the community, but the grant funding it receives will not last forever.
+Funders want to support programs that can keep going after their help ends.
+A simple answer to sustainability is to seek more grants.
+However, funders expect a more careful answer.

-Keep in mind that your program does not have to look the same in the future as it does today.
-Some of your proposed activities may not need to continue beyond the grant.
+Remember that your program does not have to stay the same in the future as it is now.
+Your budget might include costs that happen only once.
+Some activities you plan may not need to continue after the grant ends.

 Highlight Organizational Sustainability Throughout Your Proposal